terminusdb/terminuscms-docs/reference-guides/document-ui-templates/ListDocumentsComponent.md

 ## ListDocumentsComponent
-The `ListDocumentsComponent` element allows you to list the document classes.
+The `ListDocumentsComponent` element allows you to visualize the documents inside a the [TDBReactTable](../tdb-react-table.md) and query the documents using the advanced search component.

 ## Installation